 Big City Opportunity, Small Town Feel

+The city is home to premier dining and shopping, arts and entertainment, popular regional events, sports teams, historic landmarks, and so much more.
 Several independent restaurants feature local and organic food, emphasizing sustainable eating practices.
 Wine enthusiasts can visit a number of tasting rooms and wineries all within close proximity of one another.
 In addition to award-winning wine, new craft breweries and distilleries are popping up all over the city—each with their own unique style and recipes.

 The Gonzaga Campus lies at the heart of Spokane’s growing University District.
 Washington State University, Eastern Washington University, Whitworth University, and the Community Colleges of Spokane also have facilities here.